Vonaclast/JavaLearning/README.md

 ?
 To upload, go in the main "<> Code" page and press on "Create new file".
-Paste your come and name it according to the above convention.
+Paste your code in, and name it according to the above convention.

    !
 Don't modify others' code !